Phase 1LLM Foundations·12 min read

 Phase 1 of 8

 Coming from Software Engineering?
 Chain of Thought is like adding verbose logging to a complex function.
 Instead of just getting the return value, you ask the model to show its work — each intermediate step.
 If you've ever debugged by adding print statements to trace execution flow, CoT is the same idea applied to reasoning.
+Unlike logging — which just records what already happened — writing the steps actually helps the model reach the right next step, the way showing your work on a math test helps you, not just the grader.

 The Problem: LLMs Take Shortcuts